smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property